Jammed disks of two sizes in a channel: segregation driven by steric forces: Emphasis on stability

 The mathematical analysis with these specifications is reported in Appendix~\ref{sec:appb}.
 The lower symmetry of this model puts an explicit analytic solution out of reach.
 However, it is possible to always identify the (unique) physically relevant solution among the roots of a sixth-order polynomial equation.

 The key evidence for the equivalence of the more stable model and the more symmetric model regarding ordering tendencies comes from an expansion of the partition function $\bar{Z}$ for large $\beta$, i.e. for soft random agitations prior to jamming.
-Not only does the border between the regimes of size segregation and size alternation remain exactly the same, the large-$\beta$ expansion of $1/\bar{Z}$ for the two models only differ in the $2^\mathrm{nd}$-order correction.
+Not only does the border between the regimes of size segregation and size alternation remain exactly the same, the large-$\beta$ expansion of $1/\bar{Z}$ for the two models only differ in the $2^\mathrm{nd}$-order correction as demonstrated in Eqs.~(\ref{eq:B16})-(\ref{eq:B18}).
 Separate expansions pertain to the two ordering regimes in both models.
 The limits toward the border case, where size randomness persists, are equivalent from either side for both models.

 In summary, there is no need to present plots for results of the model which eliminates jammed microstates of marginal mechanical stability.
 The curves do show deviations for small and moderate $\beta$.
-None are of a qualitative nature and they gradually disappear at large $\beta$, where the different ordering tendencies are in strong evidence.
+None are of a qualitative nature and they gradually disappear at large $\beta$, where the ordering tendencies are in strong evidence.
+Particles 5,6 in Table~\ref{tab:t7}, which are unstable in any jammed configuration, are removed altogether.
+For particles 1,2,15,16 in Tables~\ref{tab:t3} and \ref{tab:t7}, which are only unstable or marginally stable in some configurations, we modified the statistical interactions such that only stable configurations are retained (see Table~\ref{tab:t8}).